macderyon/MS-Access-VBA/README.md

 # MS-Access-VBA

-With little chane to the library setting (tools) of MS Access, this code will authomate As Access form to send out an email to MS outlook user.
+With little change to the library setting (tools-> Reference) in the design view of the form) to select the outlook.
+This code will authomate Ms Access form to send out an email to an outlook user.
 -------------------------------------------------------------------------------------------------------------------------------------
 'To clear the textbox, Email, Subject and Body of the form.
 Private Sub btnClear_Click()